-It was the turning point when the company felt that they have always fought to protect user’s privacy, and their minimal logging policy becomes the reason for exclusion from the review.
+It was the turning point when the company felt that they have always fought to protect users’ privacy, and their minimal logging policy becomes the reason for exclusion from the review.

 Is this a marketing campaign?

-The company has been incredibly vocal regarding VPN providers who promised complete anonymity or a no-log VPN service but turning over user data to authorities.
-The company has serious and legitimate concerns about new entrants in the VPN industry, which promise privacy but deliver entire opposite while leaving customers none the wiser.
+The company has been incredibly vocal regarding VPN providers who promised complete anonymity or a no-log VPN service but turned over user data to authorities.
+The company has serious and legitimate concerns about new entrants in the VPN industry, which promise privacy but deliver the entire opposite while leaving customers none the wiser.

 In this regard, Golden Frog decided to partner with the Center for Democracy and Technology during the previous year, to create a report that acts as a platform for users to understand what signifies a reliable and trustworthy VPN.

-The prime reason behind creating a report on the ‘Signals of Trustworthy VPNs’ was that so, users could have a better understanding regarding what questions to ask of their VPN Provider.
-It was a good start, and Vypr VPN encourages other VPN providers companies to answer such questions for the sake of their customers.
+The prime reason behind creating a report on the ‘Signals of Trustworthy VPNs’ was so, users could have a better understanding regarding what questions to ask of their VPN Provider.
+It was a good start, and Vypr VPN encourages other VPN provider companies to answer such questions for the sake of their customers.

 How to challenge the VPN industry?

 When Vypr VPN decided to become a No Log VPN so, they wanted to do something to build the trust of their users than just updating their privacy and website with No Log language.
 They tried to change the conversation and challenge the VPN industry.